Sections

 Machine Translation for Websites

 Companies seeking an economical and high-speed method for translating their websites often consider machine translation as an option.
+There’s undeniable value in machine translation, particularly if the translations are produced by latest Neural Machine Translation platforms.
+But there are some challenges associated with machine translation, too.

 Ultimately, the blessing and curse of machine translation software is that it doesn’t understand languages the way people do.
 Rather than innately knowing a language and choosing words based on that knowledge or experience, machine solutions base their translations on probabilities—in other words, they make informed guesses.
 And very often, those guesses are spot-on, resulting in good translations.